Facility Usage

 Films may be approved for multiple days/showings or in a series.
 Note, CIOs and departments must follow policies related to showing copywritten content (see section 2.15 below).

 A CIO may only produce one play per semester with up to three nights of performances and seven days for set building.
 A total of 15 rehearsals dates may also be booked.
-In addition to following policies related to producing copywritten content (section 2.15), CIOs producing theatrical productions are subject to specific guidelines and requirements outlined in section 2.15.
+In addition to following policies related to producing copywritten content (section 2.15), CIOs with theatrical productions are subject to specific guidelines and requirements outlined in section 2.15.

 1.4.4 - Promotional Spaces: